nessaquik/Bad-Cat-Bot/README.md

 Hello and Welcome!
 This is my first attempt at making a discord bot.
 The aim was mostly to learn, but also to deliver a specific experience for a particular server.
 It was a fantastic adventure and made me learn so much about hosting.

+This is licensed under GPL, use it for anything you want, but please don’t republish, redistribute, or resell this bot itself.

 ## Getting Started

 If it's your first time coding a discord bot, I can't recommend [this youtube series](https://www.youtube.com/playlist?list=PLaxxQQak6D_f4Z5DtQo0b1McgjLVHmE8Q) highly enough!